-C{is} = Concentration of the internal standard, in μ g/L
+C{is} = Concentration of the internal standard, in $\mu g/L$

-C_s = Concentration of the parameter to be measured, in $\mu g/L$
+C_s = Concentration of the parameter to be measured, in μ g/L

 If the RF value over the working range is constant, less than 10% relative standard deviation, the RF can be assumed to be invariant and the average RF may be used for calculations.
-Alternatively, the results may be used to plot a calibration curve of response ratios, $A{\rm s}/A{\rm is}$ against RF.
+Alternatively, the results may be used to plot a calibration curve of response ratios, A_s/A{is} against RF.

 - 7.3.3 The working calibration curve or RF must be verified on each working shift by the measurement of one or more calibration standards.
-If the response varies from the predicted response by more than $\pm 10\%$, the test must be repeated using a fresh calibration standard.
-Alternatively, a new calibration curve must be prepared. - 7.4 The cleanup procedure in Section 11 utilizes Florisil chromatography.
-Florisil from different batches or sources may vary in adsorptive capacity.
-To standardize the amount of Florisil which is used, the use of the lauric acid value is suggested.
-This procedure determines the adsorption from hexane solution of lauric acid, in milligrams per gram of Florisil.
-The amount of Florisil to be used for each column is calculated by dividing this factor into 110 and multiplying by 20 g. - 7.5 Before using any cleanup procedure, the analyst must process a series of calibration standards through the procedure to validate elution patterns and the absence of interference from the reagents.
+If the response for carbendazim varies from the predicted response by more than ±10%, the test must be repeated using a fresh calibration standard.
+Alternatively, a new calibration curve must be prepared. - 7.4 Before using any cleanup procedure, the analyst must process a series of calibration standards through the procedure to validate elution patterns and the absence of interference from the reagents.